Esukhia/bophono/README.md

 - indicate weak pronounciation of n and ng
 - geminates p.
 37?
 - option to use ligature ties: t͡s, t͡ɕ instead of ts, tɕ
+- pronounciation of 'i in monosyllabic words
+- option for having eʲ instead of e for a'i (in polysillabic)

 ## License